Balanced explainer

 monday.com is strongest when AI needs an operating layer

-AI can summarize, classify, draft, route, and enrich work, but teams still need a place where ownership, status, approvals, and reporting are visible.
+AI can summarize, classify, draft, route, and enrich work, but teams still need a place where ownership, status, approvals, permissions, and reporting are visible.
 That is where monday.com can be useful: it turns workflow execution into a shared system business users can understand.

 - CRM and sales pipeline management